js-code-crafter/codeweaver/README.md

 ```

 This structure not only supports effective code organization but also ensures that each part of the application is working towards the same goal: a scalable, maintainable, and robust API.

-### Async Handlers

-To maintain cleaner code and improve error handling, the app suggests the `express-async-handler` package that automatically catches exceptions inside of async express routes and passing them to the express error handlers.
-This allows you to focus on writing the business logic without worrying about try/catch blocks.

-### API Documentation

-Once the application is running, visit the Swagger UI at http://localhost:3000/api-docs.
-This automatically generated documentation will provide you with all available routes along with details on request parameters, response structures, and possible error codes.

-### Decorators

-To prevent abuse of your API, you can utilize throttling, caching, and error handling decorators from the `utils-decorators` package.
-This package provides decorators that can be applied directly to your service and controller classes.

 ### Contributing